tommyknockers/firm_cache-1/README.md

 In the following list, **0100** is a Camera Upgrade.
-The following files are all related to "Camera Upgrade" for the respective model because the second number value for module is "0100"
+The following files are all related to "Camera Upgrade" for the respective model because the second number value "0100" is the Module #.
 ```
 - MD5 (wm220_0100_v02.00.55.69_20161215.pro.fw.sig)
 - MD5 (wm330_0100_v01.19.52.66_20160623.fw.sig)